 If you've been injured or had your vehicle damaged after any kind of traffic accident in Hawaii, now is probably a good time to understand your legal options.
-In this article, we'll discuss a number of state laws that could have a big impact on any car accident claim you decide to make in Hawaii, and we'll look at the legal obligations of drivers when it comes to reporting a crash.
+In this article, we'll discuss a number of state laws that could have a big impact on any car accident claim you decide to make, including:

 (Important note on no-fault: Hawaii is a no-fault car insurance state.
 That means, after a car accident, you typically need to file a claim under your own personal injury protection coverage to get compensation for medical bills and other financial losses, regardless of who caused the crash.
 Only if your injury claim meets certain prerequisites can you step outside of no-fault and bring a claim directly against the at-fault driver.
 The discussion in the following sections presumes that you're able to do that.
 For details on Hawaii's no-fault rules, skip to the last section of this article.)